-Upon completion of your master's, you'll build:
+Upon completion of your international MBA, you'll develop:

 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of earning your online MBA in International Business at SNHU include: